GIA Conference Session Guidelines

 Session Types

 ON-SITE SESSIONS: On-site sessions are intended to be dynamic and interactive in nature and will be presented at the conference hotel.
-Sessions can be presented in a variety of formats (see options below) and length.
+Sessions can be presented in a variety of formats (see options below) and lengths.
 We encourage session organizers to think outside of the box – or typical panel – when proposing sessions.
-Sessions can include a maximum of four speakers including a moderator.
+Sessions can include a maximum of four speakers, including a moderator.

 Session Priorities